The plan for corporate domination of Americans

 Politicians reflect what they believe to be majority views of their constituents.
 It is thus evident that most politicians are making the judgment that the public has little sympathy for the businessman or his viewpoint.

-Maybe if the predator elite wasn’t exploiting the environment, resources, and people then our politicians wouldn’t have had to act.
+Maybe if corporate America wasn’t exploiting the environment, resources, and people then our politicians wouldn’t have had to act.

 But they did act and therefore they needed to be recalibrated… or disposed of.